SzymonPrajs/slap/README.md

 Releases
 --------
+**v0.2.2**: Introducing a plotting routine implemented in Matplotlib.
+Some small bug fixes.

 **v0.2.1**: Many bug fixes.
 Laying ground for the plotting function.

 **v0.2.0**: Major revamp to the interface.
 Still experimental.